Suicide prevention and intervention: What you need to know

-Please read through the information below, which can be used to both prevent and intervene when it comes to suicide and your Anthem HealthKeepers Plus patients.
+Please read through the information below that can be used to both prevent and intervene when it comes to suicide and your Anthem HealthKeepers Plus patients.

-While the following statistics may be hard to read, awareness plays a big role in solving this issue:
+While the following statistics may be distressing, awareness plays a big role in solving this issue:

 - Nearly 45,000 lives were lost to suicide in 2016.

 - Suicide rates went up more than 30% in half of U.S. states since 1999.

 - There was a significant rise in suicide rate among youth ages 10 to 14.

 - Suicide is the second leading cause of death for people 10 to 34 years of age.